 (v) Computer system failure could negatively affect our performance, financial condition, and business development.

-The Yahoo Japan Group is dedicated to maintaining computer system stability as part of its ongoing efforts to strengthen its FX trading system.
+In regards to our FX margin trading and banking business, the Yahoo Japan Group is dedicated to maintaining and strengthening the computer system stability.
 However, in the event of a computer system failure or unauthorized system access customers could suffer losses for which the Yahoo Japan Group is not covered by the liability exclusion clauses in customer contracts.
 As a result, customers could endure opportunity losses and the Yahoo Japan Group could suffer a loss of credibility and increased damage liability, thereby negatively affecting its performance and financial condition.

-Furthermore, the Yahoo Japan Group does not hold the copyright to some of the software used in its FX trading system.
+Furthermore, the Yahoo Japan Group does not hold the copyright to some of the software used in the systems of its FX margin trading or its banking business.
 Although we have obtained the legally required licenses to use such software, if after the expiration of a software licensing contract we become unable to continue using the software in question owing to the bankruptcy or failure of the company holding the copyright, our performance, financial condition, and business development could be negatively affected.